|

 These

-years, Chris Hughan, supported by all our staff over the past years -
+seven years, , supported by all our staff over the past

-most recently Nichola, Andrea, Kate and Helen - as well as our long
+years - most recently Nichola, Andrea, Kate and Helen - as well

-standing Board members, Rae McNairney, Jose Drabwell, Kathryn Hennessy
+as our long standing Board members, Rae McNairney, Jose Drabwell,

-and our Treasurer, Andrew Moore who must have had some sleepless nights
+Kathryn Hennessy and our Treasurer, Andrew Moore who must have had

 We

-pharmaceutical companies, without which we would have been in
+companies, without which we would have been in difficulty much earlier.

 The